Shopify/quilt/packages/react-intersection-observer/README.md

 ### Lifecycle

-You may change any option on a `useIntersection` hook, or any prop on an `IntersectionObserver` component, and the minimum amount of work will be performed to unobserve/ re-observe with the new fields.
+When `useIntersection` is passed new options (or, when `IntersectionObserver` receives new props), this library will do the minimum amount of work to unobserve/ re-observe with the new fields.
 The most expensive updates to make are changing `threshold`, `root`, `rootMargin`, and, in the case of the component version, `wrapperComponent`, as these require disconnecting the old observer and recreating a new one.

 When a component consuming the `useIntersection` hook is unmounted, the intersection observer is disconnected.
 The same applies if you unmount an `IntersectionObserver` component.